-You can also now get a lot more freedom of choice with wooden window casements in the same way as UPVC, however because they are required to undergo several processes and treatments to achieve properties as demanded by a customer, this is why they are usually more expensive.
+You can also now get a lot more freedom of choice with wooden window casements in the same way as UPVC, however, because they are required to undergo several processes and treatments to achieve properties as demanded by a customer, this is why they are usually more expensive.
 Wood can also be more customised than UPVC, which often comes hand-in-hand with cost, but embellishments and variety of wood choices enable you to create a custom look rather than an out-of-the-box white plastic look.

 Durability: Wood Casements vs UPVC

-Durability, is the factor which is most attractive in a UPVC window casement, since it is durable against all elements of weather, be it heat, cold, exposure to sunlight or snow.
+Durability is the factor which is most attractive in a UPVC window casement, since it is durable against all elements of weather, be it heat, cold, exposure to sunlight or snow.
 With traditional wooden window casements, you would have found the polish tends to flake away with constant exposure to the elements, but with designs such as the timber-aluminium casement, you get the durability of the metal ensuring the exterior is protected whilst allowing you to enjoy a wooden interior.

 Wooden casements made from engineered Accoya wood also is extremely durable, with a guarantee of over 50 years – something UPVC may not be now able to boast.
-Like UPVC, Accoya wooden window casements owe their durability and longevity to its strength and engineered design, and is both UV resistant and weather resistant, so it does not fade or take on a dull appearance over time.
+Like UPVC, Accoya wooden window casements owe their durability and longevity to its strength and engineered design and is both UV resistant and weather resistant, so it does not fade or take on a dull appearance over time.

 Appearance: Pros and Cons

 While UPVC has several advantages over wooden window casements, the latter are still in demand for the classic aesthetic appeal they have over UPVC window casements.
-The aesthetic appeal exerted by wooden window casements ensures greater value of the property in which they are installed.
+The aesthetic appeal exerted by wooden window casements ensures the greater value of the property in which they are installed.

 Both UPVC window casements and wooden window casements have their advantages, but ultimately it is up to the look you would most like for your home, and whether you wish your window casements to add to your property or simply offer functionality.
-If the former, then the difference in cost should simply be seen as an investment in your home, and is one that will make you money in the long run, whilst allowing you to allow the luxurious feel of adding wood to your home.
+If the former, then the difference in cost should simply be seen as an investment in your home and is one that will make you money in the long run, whilst allowing you to allow the luxurious feel of adding wood to your home.